romain-mg/blockchain-protocol/README.md

 ### blockchain-protocol

 A Rust workspace featuring:
-- A fully-featured in-memory Proof-of-Work blockchain (miners are in-memory data structures) with mempool, transaction validation, block production, dynamic difficulty, and chain reorg to the longest chain by cumulative difficulty.
+- A fully-featured in-memory Proof-of-Work blockchain with mempool, transaction validation, block production, dynamic difficulty, and chain reorg to the longest chain by cumulative difficulty.
 - A libp2p-based P2P node where a bootnode can continuously produce blocks and peers can sync and download the entire blockchain.

 ### Repository layout